The Importance of Developing Children’s Social Skills in The Early Years

 - Conflict Resolution Skills: Dealing with teasing and bullying, standing up for what is right, encouraging others, searching for a wise resolution, handling peer pressure, asking for help from appropriate adult figures.

 Raising a child with strong social skills means that your child will have strong intrinsic values and motivation not only to go through challenges but also to come out of them stronger.
-In the past, we have seen numerous cases of how kids’ social skills taught at a young age get played out successfully later in life.
+In the past, we have seen numerous cases of how a child’s social skills learnt at a young age get played out successfully later in life.
 Having strong social skills equips your child with confidence and resilience, helping them to adapt to new changes smoothly and successfully in this ever-changing world.
 Choose CEFA and give your child a socially strong start!